fabiofumarola/play-pac4j-playground/app/paradox/index.md

 ## 1. Clients

 Clients can be categorized into:

-1. direct client: such as web services o HTTP clients, which negotiate the access directly.
+1. **direct client**: such as web services o HTTP clients, which negotiate the access directly.
-2. indirect client: that uses redirects to a third party service to perform the login (e.g. facebook, google, twitter) More details about them can be found [here](http://www.pac4j.org/docs/clients.html#1-direct-vs-indirect-clients)
+2. **indirect client**: that uses redirects to a third party service to perform the login (e.g. facebook, google, twitter) More details about them can be found [here](http://www.pac4j.org/docs/clients.html#1-direct-vs-indirect-clients)

 The supported clients are listed [here](http://www.pac4j.org/docs/clients.html).